 Brownfields are real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 Cleaning up and reinvesting in these properties takes development pressures off of undeveloped, open land, and both improves and protects the environment.
 Assessment, Cleanup and Redevelopment Exchange System (ACRES) stores information reported by EPA Brownfields grant recipients on brownfields properties assessed or cleaned up with grant funding as well as information on Targeted Brownfields Assessments performed by EPA Regions.
-A listing of ACRES Brownfield sites is obtained from Cleanups in My Community provides information on Brownfields properties for which information is reported back to EPA, as well as areas served by Brownfields grant programs.
+A listing of ACRES Brownfield sites is obtained from Cleanups in My Community.
+Cleanups in My Community provides information on Brownfields properties for which information is reported back to EPA, as well as areas served by Brownfields grant programs.

-Date of Government Version: 12/22/2015 Date Data Arrived at EDR: 12/23/2015 Date Made Active in Reports: 02/18/2016 Number of Days to Update: 57 Source: Environmental Protection Agency Telephone: 202-566-2777 Last EDR Contact: 03/22/2016 Next Scheduled EDR Contact: 07/04/2016 Data Release Frequency: Semi-Annually
+Date of Government Version: 12/22/2015 Date Data Arrived at EDR: 12/23/2015 Date Made Active in Reports: 02/18/2016

+Next Scheduled EDR Contact: 07/04/2016 Data Release Frequency: Semi-Annually